Textbook publishing and tablets are both multi-billion-dollar industries in the United States.

 Many teachers and students are proponents of tablets in the classroom.
 In fact, some believe that tablets should be replacing textbooks entirely.
 So, why are tablets better than textbooks?

-One of the most significant benefits of tablets in education is convenience.
+One of the most significant benefits and advantages of tablets in education is convenience.
 Rather than carrying around several heavy textbooks, students can carry all of their digital textbooks in one lightweight device.

 Tablets only weigh a few pounds, while print textbooks are so heavy, they can cause injuries to students.
 On average, students carry more than 15% of their body weight in their backpack, which can result in injuries, swelling and fatigue.
 Nearly 8,000 children, aged 5 to 18, had to be treated for backpack-related injuries in 2017.
 Increased use of tablets instead of print textbooks could help make students' backpacks lighter.